groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/docs/ParaphraseApi.md

 <a id="paraphrasedocumentrequestidget"></a>
 # **ParaphraseDocumentRequestIdGet**
-> RewriterFileResponse ParaphraseDocumentRequestIdGet (string requestId)
+> ParaphraseFileResponse ParaphraseDocumentRequestIdGet (string requestId)

 Return document rewriting status.
 Also return URLs for downloading of rewritten document if paraphrasig was successful